 Despite the FCC Chairman’s stated commitment to regulating the broadband providers in order to stop them from withholding content many reformers are crying foul.

 The best way for the FCC to regulate the internet according to many public interest advocates is for the FCC to classify broadband as a public utility as many other countries have done.
-This would give the FCC broader powers that would also likely fare better in court.
+This would give the FCC broader powers that would also likely fair better in court.

 Andy Schwartzman, a telecom lawyer and adviser to the anti-media consolidation group Free Press, said not reclassifying broadband “would be repeating the biggest mistake” made during prior efforts by former FCC Chairman Julius Genachowski.